francesco-s8/java-questions/README.md

 ## PS:

-If it does not work, well in my PC it works so it's your problem (That is the right answer in an interview or daily job)
+If it does not work, well in my PC it works so it's your problem (That is the right answer in an interview or daily task, mindset )